Drug Store Chain Problems

-However, they do occupy real estate (does that translate into rebranding pharmacies?).
+However, they do occupy real estate.
+But does that translate into rebranding pharmacies?
 They continue to build as the draw of their brands contract and the scope of their real estate holdings is increasing.
 This is a signal that even CVS knows that its preference over Rite Aid and vice versa is limited to which side of the street they are occupying.

 Don’t believe me?
 Take a look at their footprint.
 Undoubtedly, they will occupy real estate within 300 yards of a major competitor, and often right across the street.
-More often than not, they are also within three miles (which when I was a kid was walking distance) from a sister store.
+More often than not, they are also within three miles from a sister store.